ridhaos/MasteringEmbeddedLinux/docs/source/chapter2.rst

    (proprietary) perform SPL duties.
 -  Developers may **optionally replace the “kernel” with U-Boot** to gain flexibility, networking, and scripting.
--  The Pi’s EEPROM-based firmware can boot from SD, USB, or network without external flash making *bare-metal* demos easy.
+-  The Pi's EEPROM-based firmware can boot from SD, USB, or network without external flash making *bare-metal* demos easy.

 2.1.6 Key Takeaways
 ~~~~~~~~~~~~~~~~~~~

--  A bootloader’s main job is to **prepare hardware, verify code, and
+-  A bootloader's main job is to **prepare hardware, verify code, and
    hand control to the OS**.
 -  Most embedded boards follow a **ROM → tiny-loader → full-loader →
    kernel** progression.